Guillaume-Levrier/PANDORAE/README.md

 ### TODO FOR BETA RELEASE
 - create an interactive tutorial (under way)
 - implement FETCH altmetric requests
-- Dexie operational for Zotero, now aiming at porting Pubdeb and tweets to Dexie.
+- Dexie operational for Zotero, tweets are next.

 ### ONCE IN BETA
 - enable gazouillotype brush & link it to dynamic node display (only generate nodes in the current brush, enforce a max brush width)
+- chronotype could use a Ybrush as well
 - comment each and every line of JS (under way)
 - add a zotero connector
 - write the API documentation